DoctorBlobs/SlimeVR-Motherboard-BMI160/README.md

 ## Parts and Setup

 These PCB's use the official SlimeVR [Components](https://docs.slimevr.dev/diy/components-guide.html) and [Tracker Schematics](https://docs.slimevr.dev/diy/tracker-schematics.html).
-The PCB is compatible with either the BNO08X or MPU6050 IMU's and has locations for optional Battery Sense resistors and Charge Diodes.
-With this PCB, you will only need wire for connecting the IMU's.
+The PCB is compatible with The BMI160 and has locations for optional Battery Sense resistors and Charge Diodes.
+With this PCB, you will only need wire or a JST Connector for connecting the IMU's.

 All of the parts below are linked in the SlimeVR [Components](https://docs.slimevr.dev/diy/components-guide.html) guide.
 This PCB is made for use with the following parts: